aevans1500/wsl-helper/README.md

 2. Move helper.sh to you home directory on WSL, "cd ~".

-3. Rename "helper.sh" to ".helper.sh" to make it a hidden file.
+3. Rename "helper.sh" to ".helper.sh" to make it a hidden file, "mv helper.sh .helper.sh".

 4. Edit ~/.bashrc with your preferred text editor and append "source ~/.helper.sh" to the file (without the quotes).